|Weight:||Spot Price:||Buy Price:|

 How much gold is in Gold Maple Leaf coins?

-The Gold Maple Leaf coins were the world’s first 0.999 fine or 24 karats pure bullion gold coin when it launched in 1979.
+The Canadian Maple Leaf gold coin 1 oz were the world’s first 0.999 fine or 24 karats pure bullion gold coin when it launched in 1979.
 The most recent version of the Canadian gold bullion coin has a gold content of 99.99%, making it almost pure 24 karat gold.
 The purity or fineness and authenticity of the bullion coin is backed by and guaranteed by the Canadian government.

 The Maple Leaf gold coin has a weight of exactly 1 troy ounce or 31.103 grams - meaning that there is almost exactly one troy ounce of pure gold in each gold bullion coin.

-What size is the Gold Maple Leaf Coin and what is on a Gold Maple Leaf coin?
+What size is the 1 oz Gold Maple Leaf Coin and what is on a Gold Maple Leaf coin?

-These Canadian gold bullion coins (1 oz) have and a diameter of 30mm and a thickness of 2.87mm.
+These 1 oz Canadian gold bullion coins have a diameter of 30mm and a thickness of 2.87mm.

 The front or obverse of the coin has the head of Queen Elizabeth II, surrounded by the words “ELIZABETH II” and “50 DOLLARS”, as well as the year of issue.
 The Queen is the Canadian Monarch in addition to being the Queen of England.